List of Elfen Lied characters: Kanae

-Kanae (カナエ) is Kouta's younger sister, already deceased by the time of the story.
+Kanae (カナエ) is Kouta's deceased younger sister.
 Kanae was protective of her brother and became jealous whenever other girls showed him attention.
-At the festival, Kanae watched as Lucy killed several people around her.
+At a festival, Kanae watched as Lucy killed several people around her.
 Kanae claims that she saw Lucy killing people using her vectors, which are normally unseen to the human eye; unlike everyone else, who did not connect Lucy and the deaths, and were led to believe it was a bomb.

 She is later brutally murdered by Lucy before her father, on the train leaving Kamakura.
 After that, Kouta and Kanae's father comes over to see what is happening, unaware his daughter has died, before he is also murdered by Lucy.
 However the trauma of witnessing their murders causes Kouta to repress his memories of the events; in the manga, he believes that Kanae was killed in a car accident, whereas in the anime he believes that she simply got sick and died (and that their father died in a car accident).
 It is only after witnessing Lucy brutally murder a group of soldiers in front of him, with her vectors, that his repressed memories emerge.